 Channel Express Group issues a further one million shares to buy Benair Freight Ltd. Benair Freight Ltd is an international freight management company, providing solutions for land, sea and airfreight logistics.
 This acquisition gives Channel Express an international presence with multinational bases.

 First flown in 1955, the Fokker F27 Friendship is another example of an aircraft that is fitted with the trusty Rolls-Royce Dart engine.
-The Fokker F27 offers quick loading through 2 doors and delivers payloads of up to 6.3 tonnes.
+The Fokker F27 offers quick loading through two doors and delivers payloads of up to 6.3 tonnes.
 Indeed, such was its success; FedEx continued to use the Fokker F27 until the end of 2009.
-If you look to the right at our photo collection (taken by expert photographers both in the air and on the ground) you’ll spot a scene-stealing picture of the Fokker in flight while the ‘Super’ Herald Dart is awaiting take-off.
-What a fabulous photo!

 The decade begins dazzlingly for our director appointments too, as this is the year that Ian Doubtfire joins our company.
 And there’s no ‘doubt’ that Ian instantly makes a positive impact, eventually resulting in him becoming a Channel Express Director in 1994 and a Jet2holidays Director in 2009.
 As well as taking part in incredible feats of endurance by running marathons for charity, as our current Managing Director Ian has certainly achieved enduring success for us.